 Permission for GM Purple Tomato and its products to be sold as food for human consumption requires a separate application to Food Standards Australia New Zealand (FSANZ).
 FSANZ also sets the requirements for GM food labelling in Australia.
-You can register on the FSANZ website to receive notifications on food issues, including consultations on applications.
+FSANZ is currently assessing the safety of the GM Purple Tomato and its products as food for human consumption under application A1333.